 The new route: Plan for things to go wrong

 Let’s be honest, campaigns rarely go smoothly – no matter how well versed you are in global marketing.
-So, when planning your campaign make sure to build room into your timeline for errors that might occur.
+So, when planning your global campaign delivery make sure to build room into your timeline for errors that might occur.
 Things are always going to crop up that’ll take you by surprise – localisation errors, clearance issues, etc. If you have a plan with built in buffer times, unexpected issues will become expected issues and won’t slow down your campaign delivery.

 Another key element of campaign planning is ensuring that everyone understands their role, and what it entails.
 Determine roles and responsibilities early on.
 One way of doing this is to agree on a R.A.C.I. matrix (or responsibility assignment matrix).
 Once agreed upon, everyone will be able to see what they are Responsible and Accountable for, and what they should be Consulted or Informed about.
 That way, if issues arise, it’s clear who needs to take ownership of the situation.